tanerizawa/dear/README.md

 ## Usage

 Run the backend and then launch the Android app.
-The app communicates with the API under `http://localhost:8000/api/v1`.
+The base URL used by the Android app is provided via `BuildConfig`.
+Debug builds point to `http://10.0.2.2:8000/api/v1/` so the emulator can reach your machine, while release builds default to `https://yourdomain.com/api/v1/`.

 ### Android Usage